 Signs Your Asthma is Getting Worse

-If your asthma is getting worse it usually happens gradually over a few days and rarely comes out of the blue.
+If your asthma is getting worse it usually happens gradually over a few days but can sometimes come out of the blye.
 To make sure you act fast keep an eye out for the following signs that your asthma is getting worse:

 If you notice any of these signs that your asthma is getting worse, do not ignore them - get medical advice!